helina-s/Web-Design-Challenge/README.md

 A "Data" page that:
 *Displays a responsive table containing the data used in the visualizations (The table must be a bootstrap table component).

-My website was deployed to GitHub pages, helina-s.github.io/web-design-challenge/webvisualizations/
+My website was deployed to GitHub pages.